-In accordance with the law, we have ensured that the various pieces of information relating to the acquisition of equity interests and controlling shares, and the identity of the holders of the capital or voting rights have been communicated to you in the management report.
+In accordance with French law, we have verified that the required information concerning the purchase of investments and controlling interests and the identity of the shareholders and holders of the voting rights has been properly disclosed in the management report.

-In application of the law, we inform you that the management report does not include all the social, environmental, and company information provided for in Article L. 225-102-1 of the French Commercial Code and that an independent third party has not been appointed to verify the social, environmental, and company information.
+In application of the law, we inform you that the management report does not include all the labour, environmental and social information provided for in Article L. 225-102-1 of the French Commercial Code and that an independent third party has not been appointed to verify the labour environmental and social information.

-Information Resulting from Other Legal and Regulatory Requirements
+Report on Other Legal and Regulatory Requirements